justinmsaga/justinmsaga.github.io/README.md

 # Justin Msaga Home Page
-portfolio page for Justin Msaga.
-A human exploring the intersection of technology, music, and food
+portfolio page for a human exploring the intersection of technology, music, and food